 Stop the Bad: The science on climate change is clear - to avoid a future of unthinkable human suffering, we need to keep 80% of fossil fuel reserves in the ground.
 This means no new fossil fuel infrastructure and ending the unchecked domination of our democratic institutions by fossil-fuel interests.

-Blocking North America’s Largest Proposed Coal Terminal The coal industry wants to build North America’s largest proposed coal terminal at Cherry Point, and ship 48 million tons of coal to China a year.
+Maintain the Moratorium on Cherry Point Coal Terminal Expansion The coal industry wants to build North America’s largest proposed coal terminal at Cherry Point, and ship 48 million tons of coal to China a year.
 The terminal would be built on a sacred site of the Lummi Nation and violate their treaty rights.
 Fuck this project, no coal terminal is being built here.

 Build the New: As we transition to a sustainable energy economy, we need to create a new economy that is more than green, but also just and equitable.
 This means incentivizing renewables both economically and politically, ensuring the communities getting the worst deal in the current system benefit the most, and rethinking our relationship with nature.